ibi1995/JWELREY_AMAZON/README.md

 | SWEET ROSE             | 73      | 15      |
 | CTEW                   | 28      | 12      |

+This would be the end of our sql journey so far eveyrthing looks good and our data is aslo cleaned and processed now we can move to our last stage of the ETL processes which is loading.

 ## 3) Load: Generate visuals and insights with Tableau & python

 ### Viuals with Tableau: